ui3TD/Idol-Manager-Unfair_plus/README.md

 - Fixed Concert revenue formula so that it shows accurate estimated values.
 - Fixed Theater so that it uses stamina.
 - Fixed Theater so that it does not generate money on days off.
+- Fixed Theater so that revenue stats are not offset by one day.
+- Fixed Theater so that money tooltip includes subscription earnings.
 - Fixed so that when girls dating each other break up, their relationship status is no longer known.

 ### Unfair+ Difficulty: